 This Day In Writing History

-At sixteen, Anaïs completed her primary education and became an artist's model.
-She had begun learning English while her family was living in America.
-Soon she would become fluent in English, though French would remain her native language.
+At sixteen, she completed her primary education and became an artist's model.
+She had begun learning English while her family was living in America; soon she became fluent in English, though French would remain her native language.

 In March of 1923, at the age of twenty, Anaïs married her boyfriend, Hugh Parker Guiler, a banker who years later would reinvent himself as an experimental filmmaker named Ian Hugo.
 The couple settled in Paris and would maintain an open marriage.